-If you feel that certain content on the site violates your rights or applicable laws, you may submit a legal complaint under our trademark, defamation, counterfeit, or other legal complaint flows.
-If you have a court order against an uploader, you may attach a copy of the court order in response to the autoreply that you receive, after you file the applicable legal complaint.
+If you feel that certain content on the site violates your rights or applicable laws, you may submit a legal complaint under our trademark, defamation, counterfeit or other legal complaint flows.
+If you have a court order against an uploader, you may attach a copy of the court order in response to the autoreply that you receive after you file the appropriate legal complaint.
 Each court order is examined and evaluated based on a set of regional and global criteria.

-Please note that you also have other resources to bring content to our attention.
-For example, if you feel the content does not comply with our community guidelines, please flag it We also encourage you to consider whether the video meets the standards for removal under our privacy or harassment policy before filing a legal complaint.
+Bear in mind that you also have other resources to bring content to our attention.
+For example, if you feel that the content does not comply with our community guidelines, please flag it Also, consider whether the video meets the standards for removal under our privacy or harassment policy before filing a legal complaint.